suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 the object is not really a closure, but a string, **thanks to the overwrite in the inner closure.**

-...except this is not at all what is happening in the challenge.
+...except this *is not at all* what is happening in the challenge.

 ### Thanks for all the definitions

-If you try to execute in the challenge the scripting above repeatedly, you will notice that sometimes the error appears as a segmentation fault, other times as an aligned fault, and other times it does not even errors.
+If you try to repeatedly execute (in the challenge UI) the script above, you will notice that sometimes the error appears as a segmentation fault, other times as an aligned fault, and other times it does not even errors.

 The reason is that, probably due to how `wasmoon` is compiled (and the fact that it uses WASM), some of the pointers and integers will have a 32 bit size, instead of the expected 64.
-The consequence of this is that many of the paddings in the structs will not match what we see in standalone lua interpreter
+The consequence of this is that many of the paddings in the structs will not match what we have in standalone Lua interpreter!

-> Note: while this makes the usability of the standalone lua as a debugging tool...questionable,
+> Note: while this makes the usability of the standalone Lua as a debugging tool...questionable,
 > I think it was still useful and therefore I've kept it in the writeup.

+This could be a problem, for our exploit-y purposes.
 In the linked blogpost, the author chooses the path of a fake constants table to craft a fake object.
 This is possible because of two facts:

-1. In the `LClosure` struct, the address of its `Proto` struct, which holds among the other things the constants values, is placed **24 bytes after the start of the struct**.
+1. In the LClosure struct, the address of its Proto struct, which holds among the other things the constants values, is placed **24 bytes after the start of the struct**.
-2. In the `TString` struct, the content of the string is placed **24 bytes after the start of the struct**.
+2. In the TString struct, the content of the string is placed **24 bytes after the start of the struct**.

-Therefore, when replacing an `LClosure` with a `TString` due to upvalues confusion, this aligns handsomely, and the attacker controls the `Proto` pointer and thus the chain works.
+Therefore, when replacing an LClosure with a TString via upvalues confusion, the two align handsomely, and the attacker thus controls the Proto pointer, making the chain work.

-However, these are the definitions of `LClosure` and `TString` as provided in the challenge:
+However, here's the definitions of LClosure and TString for the challenge:

 ```c
 struct TString {